dailybruin/the-stack/_posts/2022-11-10-covid-research-funding.md

 </div>
 <p class = 'caption'>This chart represents the breakdown of awarded dollars for research by department, grouped into six overarching categories: medical/health sciences, STEM, humanities, college of letters and science, higher education and a miscellaneous general category.</p>

 Focusing closer on each department, an analysis of the above graphic shows a larger increase in funding for medical/health sciences and STEM-related departments relative to the departments in other fields of study.
-Some of these departments include the David Geffen School of Medicine, Basic Biomedical Sciences and the Fielding School of Public Health.
+Some of these departments include the David Geffen School of Medicine and the Fielding School of Public Health.
 In 2019, these facilities accounted for 56.9% of the total amount of money awarded to UCLA’s research programs for that year.
 There was a notable increase in this percentage with medical and health sciences accounting for 60.2%, 61.8% and 64.5% in 2020, 2021 and 2022. respectively.
 This is possibly due to the demand for COVID-related research in the height of the pandemic.

 Some notable departments accounting for a significant portion of the increase in funding include:
   - The School of Medicine, which accounted for 75% of the increase in funding from 2018 to 2022.